-- 1. How to ensure that an appropriate level of on-site parking is provided so that amenity, accessibility and the efficient operation of the transport network is maintained, while not giving rise to adverse effects. - 2.
+- How to ensure that parking, where provided, and loading spaces are an appropriate level of on-site parking is provided so that amenity, accessibility and the efficient operation of the transport network is maintained, while not giving rise to adverse effects. - 2.
 How to ensure that access to sites does not cause significant adverse effects and that it is not left unrestricted at inappropriate locations.